-If you have an Explore appliance, you can investigate entire transactions that the server participated in by creating a record query.
+If your ExtraHop system is connected to a recordstore, you can investigate entire transactions that the server participated in by creating a record query.

 - Get visibility into changes to your network by searching for protocol activity

 You can get a top-down view of your network by looking at activity groups.
 An activity group is a collection of devices automatically grouped together by the ExtraHop system based on the protocol traffic observed over the wire.
 For example, you can find new or decommissioned servers that are actively communicating over a protocol by creating an activity map.